openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_undercloud.rst

     ``undercloud-passwords.conf``.

 .. note::
-    The used undercloud installation command can be rerun to reapply changes from ``undercloud.conf`` to the undercloud.
-Note that this should **not** be done if an overcloud has already been deployed or is in progress.
+    The undercloud installation command can be rerun to reapply changes from ``undercloud.conf`` to the undercloud.
+Note that this should be done with caution if an overcloud has already been deployed or is in progress as some configuration changes could affect the overcloud.
+These changes include but are not limited to:

+    #.
+Package repository changes on the undercloud, followed by running the
+       installation command could update the undercloud such that further management operations are not possible on the overcloud until the overcloud update or upgrade procedure is followed.
+    #.
+Reconfiguration of the undercloud container registry if the
+       overcloud is using the undercloud as the source for container images.
+    #.
+Networking configuration changes on the undercloud which may affect
+       the overcloud's ability to connect to the undercloud for instance metadata services.

 .. note::
     If running ``docker`` commands as a stack user after an undercloud install fail